On graded presentations of Hecke algebras and their generalizations: Type O

-In this paper, we'll rely heavily on a diagrammatic visualization of this algebra. \begin{definition} Let a {\bf type O diagram} be a collection of curves in $\R\times [0,1]$ with each curve mapping diffeomorphically to $[0,1]$ via the projection to the $y$-axis.
+In this paper, we'll rely heavily on a diagrammatic visualization of this algebra. \begin{definition} Let a rank $n$ {\bf type O diagram} be a collection of $n$ curves in $\R\times [0,1]$ with each curve mapping diffeomorphically to $[0,1]$ via the projection to the $y$-axis.
 Each curve is allowed to carry any number of squares or the formal inverse of a square.
-We assume that these curves have no triple points or tangencies, no squares lie on crossings and consider these up to isotopies that preserve these conditions. \end{definition} As usual, we can compose these by taking $ab$ to be the diagram where we place $a$ on top of $b$ and attempt to match up the bottom of $a$ and top of $b$.
+We assume that these curves have no triple points or tangencies, no squares lie on crossings and consider these up to isotopies that preserve these conditions. \end{definition} An example of such a rank 5 diagram is given below:

+As usual, we can compose these by taking $ab$ to be the diagram where we place $a$ on top of $b$ and attempt to match up the bottom of $a$ and top of $b$.
 If the number of strands is the same, the result is unique up to isotopy, and if it is different, we formally declare the result to be $0$.

-The {\bf type O affine Hecke algebra} is the quotient of the span of these diagrams over $\K[[h]]$ by the relations.
+The rank $n$ {\bf type O affine Hecke algebra} is the quotient of the span of these diagrams over $\K[[h]]$ by the local relations:

 \newseq